Damavand Camp 2 – Base Camp – GosfandSara – Mosque

 Damavand Southern Route

 One of the simplest and earliest ways to ascend Damavand’s peak is from the south.
 Through Polour or Reineh, one can access the ascent’s southern route.
-A dirt road and uneven trail leading to Damavand camp 2, the Base Camp, may be found in the center of the asphalt road that connects these two locations.
+A dirt road and uneven trail leading to Damavand Camp 2, the Base Camp, may be found in the centre of the asphalt road that connects these two locations.
 A little marker designates the north side.
 This path goes to the 3,050-meter-high Gosfandsera and Saheb Al-Zaman Mosque, which serves as the starting point for the southern route’s ascent of Damavand mountain.
 Damavand Camp 3 Bargah Sevom, which is located at a height of 4,200 meters, can then be reached by the path.
 From here, mules can be used to carry the cargo up to C3.

 Mount Damavand Hike Trek Climb Ski Tour Guide